 Once you have learned from your instructor on how they will adapt the course for virtual instruction, please let us know if you would like to continue receiving notes.
 You may find that you no longer need a note-taker due to the course design changes.

-Q: With the switch to all-virtual instruction, I anticipate barriers and would like to request new accommodations.
+Q: With the switch to hybrid and online courses, I anticipate barriers and would like to request new accommodations.
 What are my next steps?

 If you are not currently registered with SSD, please follow the steps outlined above to register with our office.